The Romanov Ransom

 The Romanov Ransom is the ninth novel in The Fargo Adventures series by Clive Cussler.

 Plot

-Sam and Remi Fargo go on another quest to discover another lost treasure, this time artifacts that disappeared when the Russian Romanov dynasty came to an end.
-Their hunt for this treasure takes them through northern Africa, Europe and South America.
-They find they are not the only ones hunting for this treasure.
-Others hunt, as well.
-One group is a shadowy organization known as the Werewolves, which is intent on establishing a Nazi Fourth Reich.
-Sam and Remi have to watch where they go and what they do at every turn and they do not know who they can trust.
+Sam and Remi Fargo embark on a new quest to uncover a lost treasure, this time artifacts that vanished with the fall of the Russian Romanov dynasty.
+Their search leads them across northern Africa, Europe, and South America.
+However, they are not alone in their pursuit.
+A shadowy organization known as the Werewolves is also seeking the treasure with the aim of establishing a Nazi Fourth Reich.
+Sam and Remi must be vigilant, unsure of who they can trust in this treacherous journey.

 Reviews

 Kirkus Reviews liked this novel, saying, "Cussler’s plots sometime slip outside of the box of believability, but he’s always entertaining."The Daily Courier, of Prescott, Arizona, gave another favorable review of this book, saying, "Fans of this series expect nothing less, and “The Romanov Ransom” doesn’t disappoint."

 This book was at number four for hardcover fiction on The New York Times bestseller list for October 1, 2017.